 Remember, we want to have as smooth a surface as possible for the drywall to lay on top of.

-Step 5: Cut the bottom pieces
+Step 5: Cut the Bottom Insulation Pieces

-If you’re lucky, it’ll all work out perfectly so you can use full lengths of batt insulation for your walls.
+If you’re lucky, it’ll all work out perfectly so you can use full lengths of batt insulation for your garage walls.

 That never happens by the way.